Should you keep more than £85,000 in your ISA or pension? What happens if your broker/investment platform becomes insolvent?

 Actions you can take to minimise risk:

-- Only ever invest with FCA-regulated firms.
-Check the register number they provide against the FCA register for the purposes of managing investments.
-(There has been a recent trend of scam companies registering, for example, claims management permissions with the FCA, so they appear on the register, even if this has nothing to do with the claimed activity they undertake).
+• There has been a recent trend of outright scam companies registering, for example, claims management permissions with the FCA, so they appear on the register, even if this has nothing to do with the claimed activity they undertake.
 See the Scams page for more information on spotting red flags.